sc8515/DE4Opti_Team10/README.md

 ## How does it work?

-For each material, [runScenario](https://github.com/clarissebret/DE4Opti_Team10/blob/master/Deck/runScenarios.m) runs two optimisation solver
+For each material, [runScenario](https://github.com/clarissebret/DE4Opti_Team10/blob/master/Deck/runScenarios.m) runs two optimisation solvers:

 - The gradient-based algorithm `fmincon` using global search.
 - The genetic algorithm `ga`.